 The United Kingdom government extended the operation of the New York Convention to the Cayman Islands by way of a notification to the secretary general of the United Nations, which took effect on 24 February 1981.

-The enforcement in the Cayman Islands of awards made in states which are parties to the New York Convention has been a straightforward exercise since the enactment of the Foreign Awards Law in 1975 and the Cayman Islands courts have readily enforced such awards under this legislation (see, for example, In the Matter of Swiss Oil Corporation: InMar Maritima SA and Others v Republic of Gabon (1988-89 CILR 277) and Tek Technologies Corporation v Dockery (2000 CILR 196)).
+The enforcement in the Cayman Islands of awards made in states which are parties to the New York Convention has been a straightforward exercise since the enactment of the Foreign Awards Law in 1975 and the Cayman Islands courts have readily enforced such awards under this legislation (see, eg, In the Matter of Swiss Oil Corporation: InMar Maritima SA and Others v Republic of Gabon (1988-89 CILR 277) and Tek Technologies Corporation v Dockery (2000 CILR 196)).
 The grounds for refusing enforcement set out in section 7 of the Foreign Awards Law match those in the New York Convention and are the same as those in section 103 of the English Arbitration Act 1996.
 In interpreting a foreign arbitral award, the court gives the award its plain and obvious meaning, thereby giving it an autonomous interpretation without recourse to domestic law: MNC Media Investment Limited v Ang Choon Beng @ Ang Siong Kiat (Court of Appeal, 13 November 2015).

 Under the Law and the Foreign Awards Law, an award may be enforced in the same manner as a judgment or order of the court to the same effect, and where permission is given, judgment may be entered by the court in the same terms as the award (sections 72(1) and (2) of the Law and section 5 of the Foreign Awards Law).